vegaprotocol/documentation/docs/tutorials/assets-tokens/depositing-assets.md

 * Click "Connect to Web3" and follow instructions
 * Click "deposit_asset"
 * Under "asset_source" paste in erc20_token_address
-* Under "amount" enter the amount you want to deposit (ensure the correct number of zeroes)
+* Under "amount" enter the amount you want to deposit (ensure the correct number of zeros)
 * Under "vega_public_key" paste in your Vega wallet public key
 * Click "Write" and follow the wallet prompts